gap-packages/4ti2gap/README.md

 `Minimize4ti2( matrix, lattice, cost, sol, sign )`, where

-- matrix is optional as an empty list [], only if lattice basis is given,
+- matrix is optional as an empty list [] only if lattice basis is given,

-- lattice basis also optional as an empty list [], only if matrix is given, (both matrix and lattice can be given)
+- lattice basis also optional as an empty list [] only if matrix is given,

 - the cost vector should be a matrix with 1 row or a flat list,

 - sol is an integer solution to specify a fiber (same format as cost vector),

-- and the sign are the constraints of the variables (1 o 0 for non-negative and free variable, resp., optional as an empty list []).
+- the sign are the constraints of the variables (1 o 0 for non-negative and free variable, resp., optional as an empty list [], and the default is all non-negative).

 ```gap